 Incarceration shortens life expectancy

 Each year in prison takes 2 years off an individual's life expectancy.
-With over 2.3 million people locked up, mass incarceration has shortened the overall U.S. life expectancy by 5 years.
+With over 2.3 million people locked up, mass incarceration has shortened the overall U.S. life expectancy.

 by Emily Widra, June 26, 2017